munir-zarea/munir-zarea.github.io/_projects/Analysis of Shark Fluid Dynamics to Guide Satellite Tag Development/index.md

 - Our Mission: Develop a repeatable method to qualtify the hydrodynamic impact of telemetry tags using accurate modeling and physical testing.

 ## Project Workflow
-{% include image-gallery.html images="GeneralMethodologyFlowchart.jpeg" height="400"%}
+{% include image-gallery.html images="/assets/images/GeneralMethodologyFlowchart.jpeg" height="400"%}

 ### Digital Modeling
 - Four shark species were selected: